Queen Elizabeth II: Royals' route to Windsor for committal service issued

 The route the Royal Family will take to Windsor for the Queen's committal service on Monday has been published.

-Queen Elizabeth II's state funeral will take place at Westminster Abbey, before her coffin is transported to St George's Chapel in Windsor at about 15:00 BST.
+Queen Elizabeth II's state funeral will take place at Westminster Abbey, before her coffin is transported to St George's Chapel at Windsor Castle at about 15:00 BST.

 Her Majesty died at Balmoral on 8 September, aged 96.